bkcandra/AcmePublishingDemo/README.md

 In case the function cannot find a distribution company for a specific delivery country,

 it creates an error record.
 The error record captures the relevant details, such as the country ID and the inability to find a suitable distribution company.

+Note:

+- The distribution API on this solution can be implemented using various database systems such as MongoDB, SQL Server, or PostgreSQL.
+- Additionally, based on the specific requirements, it is possible to have a single API that connects to multiple distribution databases located in different regions or countries.
+- This approach allows for compliance with individual country requirements on PII
+- The choice of database system and the architecture for connecting to multiple databases should be determined based on the specific needs and scalability requirements.